 Max Smith, co-director of the Community Organising Fellowship, outlines his thoughts on the practice of leadership for community organisers, and what it’s like to practice leadership during uncertain times created by the pandemic.

-The Community Organising Fellowship, Australia’s most intensive training program for community campaigners and organisers, is accepting applications for the 2022 cohort until 15 October.
+The Community Organising Fellowship is Australia’s most intensive training program for community campaigners and organisers.

 If you’re a community organiser or someone who has been asked to step into leadership, you’ve probably asked yourself one or two of the following questions: